Meet Our Team

 Dr Sam Wild

-Dr Wild is currently in his final year of GP training.
+Dr Wild having previously been a registrar at the practice has now come back to work with us as a salaried GP.
 He went to medical school in Sheffield and enjoyed living here so stayed for his foundation training in various hospital posts before moving into training in general practice.
 He particularly liked his rotations in care of the elderly and obstertics and gynaecology.
 In his free time he enjoyed spening time outdoors especially cycling or walking.

 Mrs Heather Bond